Hans Moser (director)

-Hans Moser (30 September 1944 – 2 July 2016) was prominent as a pornographic-film director and producer, photographer and magazine publisher.
+Hans Moser (30 September 1944 - 2 July 2016) was prominent as a pornographic film-director and -producer, photographer, and magazine publisher.
 He is also known as Sascha Alexander.

-Born in Hanover, Germany, he was the eldest son of ethnic German refugees from Romania and Hungary.
+Born in Hanover, Germany, he was the eldest son of ethnic German Jewish refugees from Romania and Hungary.
 He discovered Teresa Orlowski in 1981.
 He married her in 1982 in a ceremony in Las Vegas.
 They divorced in 1989.
 He then married Sarah Louise Young on 13 January 1991, but they divorced amicably a decade later.